SergeyRa/crystchemlib/README.md

 * Visualization of nets in 'Dense atomic nets' module
 * Module for visualization of Voronoi-Dirichlet polyhedra
 * Parametric analysis of Voronoi-Dirichlet volumes in the main GUI
+* NEW: 'Unwarps' widget for plotting lattice(s) in reciprocal space reconstructions

 ## Installation